How to Soundproof a Wall

 Author: Eric Dellolio

-As we get into this, you'll learn the basic principles of wall soundproofing and see some wall assemblies to give you the degree of noise control you desire.
+We'll show you what you need and guide you toward your desired results.
 Whether you're soundproofing the walls in your home or soundproofing the walls in your office, with good information and the right tools, any wall soundproofing project is doable.

-As we get into this, you'll learn the basic principles of wall soundproofing and see some wall assemblies to give you the degree of noise control you desire.
+We'll show you what you need and guide you toward your desired results.
 Whether you're soundproofing the walls in your home or soundproofing the walls in your office, with good information and the right tools, any wall soundproofing project is doable.

 Overview of Wall Soundproofing